5 Ways I Improved My Photography•

 It may sounds like common sense or completely irrelevant but I'm telling you switch those lights off and get rid get that orange glow and find yourself a light window, game changer!

 To begin with you have no idea what you're doing, follow accounts you like, search Pinterest for photos that tick your boxes, you'll soon find a common theme.
 It's okay to love a shot, it's okay to take elements from that shot, ask that person if they mind you recreating that shot, but don't claim a shot as your own and rip that person off!
 They will have put a lot of work into what they've created, you wouldn't like it if someone copied you, so don't be an idiot...

 Eventually you'll find something that works for you, your brand and those who follow you.
-We've worked really hard on our vase shots and 'potter shots' there's something so pleasing about a finished piece in the potters clay covered hands! (even if he does get annoyed with my instructions 'no... hold it naturally!')
+We've worked really hard on our shots of our handmade vases and 'potter shots' there's something so pleasing about a finished piece in the potters clay covered hands! (even if he does get annoyed with my instructions 'no... hold it naturally!')